tel: +48 888 99 98 98

 Disadvantages of neodymium magnets:

-• They can break as they are fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, it is suggested using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,
+• They can break when subjected to a powerful impact.
+If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
+The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

 Neodymium magnets should not be near people with pacemakers.

-You should keep neodymium magnets at a safe distance from the wallet, computer, and TV.
+Keep neodymium magnets away from the wallet, computer, and TV.

-Strong fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
-They can also damage televisions, VCRs, computer monitors, and CRT displays.
+Magnetic fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
+In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
 You should especially avoid placing neodymium magnets near electronic devices.

 Neodymium magnets can attract to each other due to their immense internal force, causing the skin and other body parts to get pinched and resulting in significant injuries.